firesoul453/MazeGenerator/README.md

 This generates a "perfect" maze.
 The app just shows off its process in real time.

 This was one of my first android projects (sometime around 2011).
-This version was slightly reammed (better interface and bug fixes) about a year   or two later for a small school project.
+This version was  re-amped (better interface and bug fixes and a few other things) about a year or two later for a small school project.

 License
 Zlib